mxKeaton/Deeproot/README.md

 **Experiments**
 - Enable Bundles

+### 💚 PLEASE provide feedback! 💚
+This is my first modpack and it is still a work in progress.
+I am trying to make it the best it can be and for that I need your feedback and bugreports.
+Help me out and post them on the [issue tracker](https://github.com/mxKeaton/Deeproot/issues) for now.
+Thank you very much!

 ### 🌳 A fantastical world is waiting you — will you shape it? 🌳

 ```(Optimized for 1.20.1 | 5GB+ RAM recommended | 350+ mods)```